Bournenk/Bournenk/README.md

 - 👋 Hi, I’m @Bournenk
-- 👀 I’m interested in HTML, CSS, & JavaScript
+- 👀 I’m interested in HTML, CSS, and Computer Architecture.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently enrolled in Nand2Tetris.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...